istedman/A600Reborn/README.md

 <B>Status as of 23rd February 2021</B><P>

 The Baseline version is still undergoing testing amd is currently not fully functioning.
-Use the A600_S_Video branch if you want to try this variant.
+Use the A600_S_Video branch if you want to try the working variant.

 The S-Video variant, which was tracked via manual methods, rather than auto-routed, currently works and boots.
 <B> Photos of the S-Video variant<B>